-TrueFire LLC ("TrueFire") is writing to inform you of an incident that may affect the privacy of some of your personal information.
+Payette Associates Inc. ("Payette") is writing to inform you of an incident that may affect the privacy of some of your personal information.
 Although we have no evidence of actual or attempted misuse of information potentially affected by this incident, this letter provides details of the incident, our investigation, and steps you can take to help protect your information should you feel it is appropriate to do so.

-What happened?
-On July 28, 2020, TrueFire discovered certain information in its network may have been subject to unauthorized access.
-We immediately began an investigation, with the assistance of third-party forensic specialists, to assess the nature and scope of the incident.
-Our investigation determined that an unauthorized actor accessed our network and further accessed certain information stored on the network on or about February 21, 2020.
-We conducted a comprehensive review of information potentially impacted by this incident to determine the type of information at issue and to whom the information related.
-Although we are unaware of any actual or attempted misuse of information as a result of this incident, we are notifying you because your information was potentially impacted.
+What Happened?
+On September 25, 2020, Payette discovered certain systems on our network were encrypted due to a malware infection.
+We immediately began an investigation, with the assistance of a third-party forensic specialist, to assess the nature and scope of the incident.
+Our investigation determined that an unauthorized actor accessed our network and further accessed certain information stored on the network.
+Therefore, we conducted a comprehensive review of information potentially impacted by this incident to determine the type of information at issue and to whom the information related.
+Although we are unaware of any actual or attempted misuse of information as a result of this incident, we are notifying you because your information is stored on our network.

 What Information Was Involved?
-We determined that the type of information potentially impacted by this incident includes your: < speached elements>>.
+We determined that the type of information potentially impacted by this incident includes your name, address, Social Security number, and financial account number.

-What are we doing?
-TrueFire takes the security of personal information in our care very seriously.
-Upon discovering this incident, we moved quickly to ensure our systems were secure, and notify potentially impacted individuals.
-As part of our ongoing commitment to the security of the information in our care, we are reviewing our existing policies and procedures related to network security.
+What We Are Doing.
+Payette takes the security of personal information in our care very seriously.
+Upon discovering this incident, we moved quickly to securely restore our systems, investigate, and notify potentially impacted individuals.
+As part of our ongoing commitment to the security of information, we notified law enforcement, and we are reviewing our existing policies and procedures related to network security.

-What can you do?
-Please review the enclosed Steps You Can Take to Help Protect Your Information.
-Although we have no evidence of actual or attempted misuse of information as a result of this incident, we arranged to have TransUnion provide credit monitoring and identity protection services to you for one (1) year at no cost to you as an added precaution.
-Please review the enclosed Steps You Can Take to Help Protect Your Information for instructions on how to enroll in these services.
+What Can You Do?
+Although we have no evidence of actual or attempted misuse of information as a result of this incident, we arranged to have TransUnion provide credit monitoring and identity protection services to you for two (2) years at no cost to you as an added precaution.
+Please review the enclosed Steps You Can Take to Protect Your Information for instructions on how to enroll in these services.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at 1-888-905-0715, Monday through Friday from 9:00 a.m. to 9:00 p.m.
-Eastern Time.
+If you have additional questions, please call our dedicated assistance line at 888-905-0784 (toll free), Monday through Friday from 9:00 am to 9:00 pm Eastern Time.

-We regret any inconvenience this incident may cause you.
-TrueFire remains committed to safeguarding information in our care, and we will continue to take proactive steps to enhance the security of our systems.
+We sincerely regret any inconvenience this incident may cause you.
+Payette remains committed to safeguarding information in our care, and we will continue to take proactive steps to enhance the security of our systems.